Siot Tanquingcen: 2014: Barako Bull Energy

 Tanquingcen took over the coaching duties of Barako Bull from Bong Ramos after a dismal 2–7 win–loss campaign in the 2014 PBA Commissioner's Cup.
 In his first conference with Barako during the Governors' Cup, his team barely squeaked in the quarterfinals with 3–6 win–loss record, and was eliminated by Talk 'N Text.

 He was fired before the start of the new season due to conflicts with management.
 He was replaced by Koy Banal.

 2015–2018: consulting and assisting in the collegiate ranks

 Tanquingcen was appointed as one of the assistant coaches of the De La Salle Green Archers since May 2015. in 2018, he relocated to Benilde Blazers, as consultant and assistant coach.

-2024–present: NLEX Road Warriors
+2024–2025: NLEX Road Warriors

 Tanquingcen comes back to the PBA after he was appointed as one of the assistant coaches of the NLEX Road Warriors starting in the 2024–25 PBA Commissioner's Cup.